Meet the Outpatient Rehabilitation Team

 Chris Kegler, PT, DPT, CSCS

-Chris Kegler earned his Doctorate of Physical Therapy Degree at Western University of Health Sciences in Pomona, California in 2011; however, he is proud to call Northern Nevada home as he earned his undergraduate degree from the University of Nevada in Reno, Nevada in 2005.
-Throughout his career, Chris has practiced and treated patients in the outpatient setting, as well as home health and skilled nursing.
-His primary focus is to empower the patients to take health into their own hands with proper education and guidance.
+Chris Kegler earned his Doctorate of Physical Therapy Degree at Western University of Health Sciences in Pomona, California in 2011; however, he is proud to call Northern Nevada home as he earned his undergraduate degree from the University of Nevada in 2005.
+His primary focus is on empowering patients to take their health into their own hands with proper education and guidance.
 Chris uses an evidence-based approach with the use of manual and functional interventions to normalize movement into pain-free ranges.
-In addition, as a Certified Strength and Conditioning Specialist, he plans to assist athletes of all ages avoid injury and continue activities they love to do.
+Being certified in Functional Dry Needling® and Selective Functional Movement Assessments, and as a Certified Strength and Conditioning Specialist, he plans to assist patients of all ages and functional levels to avoid and overcome injuries in order to continue activities they love to do.
+In his spare time he enjoys hunting, training for triathlons and spending time with his wife and two kids.

 Heidi Streeter graduated from Indiana University — Purdue University Indianapolis with a Doctorate in Physical Therapy in 2008.
-She practiced in Central Illinois for six years with a focus in outpatient orthopedics and aquatics.
-She returned home to Nevada in 2013 and has been treating patients in outpatient orthopedics with a recent focus in post-surgical rehabilitation and workman’s compensation.
+She practiced in Central Illinois for six years with a focus on outpatient orthopedics and aquatics.
+She returned home to Nevada in 2013 and treated patients in outpatient orthopedics with a focus on post-surgical rehabilitation and workman’s compensation.
+Heidi joined Northern Nevada Rehabilitation and Sports Medicine in April 2017 and treats a variety of orthopedic, post-surgical and neurological patients in our South Reno location where she is recognized by the medical facility as a Direct Access provider.
 Heidi is trained in McKenzie Mechanical Diagnosis and is certified in assisted soft tissue massage (ASTYM).
 She is a Certified Functional Evaluator.
 She is also one of the few therapists in the area to be certified in the LSVT BIG program that specializes in the treatment of Parkinson’s patients.
+In addition, she is certified in Integrative Dry Needling.
 Heidi’s therapy philosophy is to combine manual therapy techniques with corrective exercise to gain optimal function for her patients.

 Jeanne Wontkowski, PT, MPT

-Jeanne Wontkowski graduated with a Masters of Physical Therapy in 1993 from Oakland University in Rochester, Michigan.
+Jeanne Wontkowski is certified in Vestibular Rehabilitation and Concussion by the American Institute of Balance.
+She graduated with a Master of Physical Therapy in 1993 from Oakland University in Rochester, Michigan.
 After graduate school, she participated in a three year residency program in Norwegian Manual Therapy specializing in spine and joint mobilization.
+Jeanne has additional certifications in Vestibular and Concussion Rehabilitation as well as Integrated Dry Needling.
 She has practiced in Michigan and Indiana before moving to Reno in 2000.
-Her primary focus through the years has been outpatient orthopedics, sports medicine, manual therapy, and aquatic therapy.
-She enjoys helping and learning from patients of all ages from children to seniors.
+Her primary focus through the years has been outpatient orthopedics, sports medicine, manual therapy, vestibular and concussion rehabilitation and aquatic therapy.